LighterFoodprint/lighterfoodprint/_posts/2021-04-07-blog4survey2020results.markdown

 ---
 <h2>“What Matters to You in Restaurants & Menus?”
 2020 Survey Results</h2>

-In late 2020, we conducted a public online survey with close to 300 residents in Lower Mainland to learn more about what matters to them in restaurants and menus.
+In late 2020, we conducted a public online survey with close to 300 residents in the Lower Mainland to learn more about what matters to them in restaurants and menus.

 <h4>About the Surveyed Population</h4>
 The largest age group of the respondents were between the ages of 18 to 24 (42%), followed by ages 25-34 (33%).
 Over 50% of respondents have a dietary restriction, defined as eating a vegan, vegetarian, pescatarian or flexitarian diet (figure 1).
 When cross examining the two tables, the younger the age bracket, the less percentage of omnivores there are.